ViacheslavRomanenko/SIOS/index.md

 ![siosApps](https://user-images.githubusercontent.com/57872188/144674910-e421827b-4e82-4938-a24d-e48e6f294382.png)

-- Bulleted
+- Whenever you commit to this repository
+- Whenever you commit to this repository
-- List
+-
-1. Numbered
-2. List
+1. Whenever you commit to this repository
+2. Whenever you commit to this repository
+3.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for